osisoft/OCS-Docs/content/developer-guide/data-views-dev/get-data-view-data/quick-start-get-data-view-data.md

 Though `DateTime` is the most common index type for stream data, data views can target data of other index types, as noted in [Define a Data View](xref:DataViewsQuickStartDefine).

 For `DateTime` indexed data views, use the ISO 8601 format as the index value.
 Format interval timespan values using the standard timespan format.
 For example, d.hh:mm:ss.fffffff.
 Use either UTC or local time with an offset specified.
-Data retrieved using the [Data API](xref:DataViewsDataAPI) returns in UTC.
+Data retrieved using the <xref:data-views-data-views-data> endpoint returns in UTC.

 #### Index range